sarathchandra2702/ames-housing-price-prediction/README.md

 📈 Model Evaluation

---- Evaluated using regression performance metrics
+--- Evaluated using regression performance metrics.

---- Focus on generalization and interpretability rather than overfitting
+--- Focus on generalization and interpretability rather than overfitting.